-If you are working with more than one domain is involved, make sure your configuration conforms to the following requirements:
+If you are working with more than one domain, make sure that your configuration conforms to the following requirements:

 - WebLogic Server instances and domain names are unique. - WebLogic JMS server names are uniquely named across domains. - If a JMS file store is being used for persistent messages, the JMS file store name must be unique across domains.